 On the Share tab, in the Status group, click Jobs .
 The Job Status pane appears.
 The Job Status pane can also be opened by clicking the Jobs button in the sharing and packaging panes.

 The Job Status pane provides a quick view of your sharing processes and their statuses.
-Icons and progress bars let you know if a sharing process succeeded or failed , or if it's in progress, pending, or being canceled.
+Icons and progress bars let you know whether a sharing process succeeded , completed with a warning , or failed , or if it's in progress, pending, or being canceled.
 Detailed information about each job, such as job ID, name, status, ArcGIS organization, URL, and messages, is available in a pop-up that appears when you hover over a sharing process.

-Information regarding the cache generation status for web tile layers and web scene layers published from ArcGIS Pro also appears in the Job Status pane.
-Detailed cache messages can be viewed by hovering over the web layer being cached in the Job Queue.
-Information captured in the pop-up includes the name of the layer being cached and the percentage completed, as well as start time and end time for the caching process.
+Information regarding the cache generation status for cached web layers and services published from ArcGIS Pro also appears in the Job Status pane.
+Detailed cache messages can be viewed by hovering over the web layer or service being cached in the Job Queue.
+Information captured in the pop-up includes the name of the web layer or service being cached and the percentage completed, as well as start time and end time for the caching process.

 A CachingLog.log file is not generated when caching scene, tile, and elevation layers locally.